Physics I (UESTC) UESTC1009

 By the end of this course students will be able to:

-■ describe mathematically the motion of particles in one and two dimensions under the influence of forces such as gravity and friction, apply Newton's laws of motion to solve dynamic problems;
+■ Describe mathematically the motion of particles in three-dimensional space under the influence of forces such as gravity and friction, apply Newton's laws of motion to solve dynamic problems.

-■ define the fundamental properties of momentum, centre of mass, conservative force, potential energy, kinetic energy and mechanical energy, perform calculations illustrating these concepts;
+■ Explain the concepts of momentum, centre of mass, conservative force, potential energy, kinetic energy and mechanical energy, apply the principles to analyse and evaluate complex systems.

-■ understand the concept of torque and angular momentum, apply these concepts to solve the rotational motion of a rigid body.
+■ Explain the concept of torque and angular momentum, apply these concepts to solve the rotational motion of a rigid body.

-■ analyse simple harmonic motion and calculate the energy associated with such motion; state key properties of damped motion and forced oscillation;
+■ Analyse simple harmonic motion and waves, understand the energy associated with such motions, know the properties about damped motion and forced oscillation, and describe effects of wave interference and standing waves.

-■ apply the principles of optical diffraction to explain basic diffraction phenomena, and understand the nature of polarized light.
+■ Apply the concepts of coherent light to explain the interference in Young's double slit experiment and interference in thin film, apply the principles of optical diffraction to explain 3 typical diffraction phenomena, and understand the nature of polarized light.

 Minimum Requirement for Award of Credits